microsoft/nodejs-guidelines/README.md

 ## Contribution guidelines

 ## Why does this exist?
 This exists because a bunch of people at Microsoft are really excited about Node.js and want to make sure your experience is as awesome as it can possibly be.
-We also want a centralized place for us to get feedback and collaborate with the community on various painpoints, and communicate status on these issues.
+In particular, our goals here are to:
+* make it easier for people building on Microsoft platforms to get started on the right foot
+* promote our Node.js offerings in a centralized place so it's easier to iron out compelling end-to-end stories.
+* provide a forum to connect with various teams at Microsoft working to improve the Node.js experience
+* communicate status on key issues we're helping to address